Is your child’s prescription getting stronger year after year?

 During school-age years, it is common for myopia to increase significantly.

 Typically, the blurry vision caused by myopia is corrected with either glasses or contacts.
 Up until recently, correcting the prescription was the only way to address the progressing myope.

 However, with new groundbreaking research, there are now treatments that have shown an ability to not only correct the vision but also significantly slow the progression of myopia!

 Myopia, long considered a simple nuisance, can actually can have long-term and damaging impact to an individual’s ocular health.

 How much myopia is “too much” myopia?

-If your child is progressing faster than 0.50 diopters/year, they are considered “rapidly progressing”
+If the prescription is progressing faster than 0.50 diopters/year, this is considered “rapidly progressing”

 If your child matches one or both of these aspects, it is important to find ways to slow down progression.

 Options for Treatment

 Several studies have shown that the following treatments are effective at reducing the rate of myopia progression.